- Canoe and bike along the Caledonian Canal, an impressive 60 mile long connection between the West Coast of Scotland and the East Coast

 A day of exploring Scotland’s most famous waterway.
 From Fort William, you’ll paddle a canoe along the calm waters of the Caledonian Canal.
 After a break for lunch, you’ll swap boat for bike and cycle back along a car-free tow-path to Fort William.
 The route on and along side the canal is a peaceful one with plenty of opportunity to spot birds, wildlife and enjoy superb views of Ben Nevis.
 Reward yourself with afternoon tea at Inverlochy and spend a relaxed afternoon at the hotel.
 Overnight at 5-star Inverlochy Castle.
 (B)

 Day 3 – Sea Kayaking Arisaig & Travel to Skye

 A short but scenic drive down the coast takes you to Arisaig.
 Enjoy a morning of sea kayaking with a guide in one of the most beautiful coastal landscapes on the Scottish West Coast – it’s suitable for beginners but still an enticing paddle for experts.
-The area is teaming with wildlife and you will experience paddling through a curious seal colony.
+The area is teeming with wildlife and you will experience paddling through a curious seal colony.
 After lunch, take the ferry to the Isle of Skye, travel north to the harbour town Portree and soak up the village atmosphere before settling into your luxury hotel built by the Macdonald clan in 1882.
 Overnight at the 4-star Cuillin Hills Hotel, Isle of Skye.
 (B)

 Day 4 – Guided Hike on Skye